What Is Leishmaniasis?

 - difficulty breathing

-Symptoms often do not appear for months after the bite.
-Most cases are detected two to six months after infection (CSFPH, 2009).
-Symptoms include:
+Symptoms often don’t appear for months after the bite.
+Most cases

 - weight loss

-- a fever that lasts for weeks or months
+- fever that lasts for weeks or months

 - decreased production of red blood cells (RBCs)